 Not everyone loves MONA FOMA; and the Moorilla Art Museum has certainly drawn some critics, but the David Walsh show is nothing if not intriguing.
 Time will tell if the multi-million dollar project achieves the aim of Australia’s newest must-see destination.
 It’s certainly up against some tough opposition, but maybe another good reason to holiday in Hobart.

 Holiday in Hobart: Market Scene

 Rounding out the top five reasons to holiday in Hobart: a visit to the local markets.
 Can’t give you definitive dates for this one, but if you are in Tasmania over a weekend, there will be a market somewhere.
-The iconic Salamanca Market is held every Saturday in Salamanca Place adjacent to Castray Esplanade on the Hobart waterfront, and combines food, buskers and a huge variety of stalls.
-If you want fresh, seasonal goods that are definitely produced locally, the Sunday Farm Gate Market in Melville Street is for you.
+The iconic Salamanca Market is held every Saturday in Salamanca Place adjacent to Castray Esplanade on the Hobart waterfront, combining food, buskers and a huge variety of stalls.
+If you want fresh, seasonal goods that are definitely produced locally, Sunday Farm Gate Market in Melville Street is for you.